Gently ease yourself into the steaming hot waters, and soak away the stresses of everyday life. Ahhh, bliss.

 Bains De Dorres, France

-Situated in the Pyrenees, close to the Spanish border, the baths date back to Roman times and offer visitors the chance to soak away their worries in 37-40°C waters surrounded by stunning views of the valleys below from an altitude of 1,458 metres.
+Situated in the Pyrenees, close to the Spanish border, the baths date back to Roman times and offer visitors the chance to soak away their worries in water that is typically between 36 and 40 degrees surrounded by stunning views of the valleys below from an altitude of 1,463 metres.

 Here’s your chance for a bit of German-style bathing: FKK-Baden (au natural) at the Kaiser-Friedrich-Therme near Stuttgart.

 Around 2,000 years ago, the area was popular with Romans who came to bathe in the 26 hot springs of the Mattiaci (a local German tribe).
 The modern day complex was opened as an “orthopedic healing institute” in 1836, and since then guests have come for a spot of recreation and relaxation and for relief from rheumatic and orthopedic diseases.